-Breastfeeding remains one of the most controversial topics out there but as a midwife I can honestly say that while breast milk is the most natural option and has many benefits, it is not always the best option.
+To breastfeed your baby or not remains one of the most controversial topics out there.
+As a midwife, I can honestly say that while breast milk is the most natural option and has many benefits, it is not always the best option.
 In fact the very idea that breast milk gives baby the best start in life, is in my opinion, nonsense, because this statement only stands when breastfeeding works for mother, baby and her family.
 (And when she actually enjoys it).

 It sounds scandalous to even write it down, and that’s because breastfeeding is often seen as a concept rather than a very real, and very individual and personal experience between a mother and her child.

 Take it from me, breastfeeding is not a black and white issue.

 Breast milk and breastfeeding are seen as natural, and that’s exactly what they are, and like many things in nature, there’s a lot of unpredictability.
 Giving birth (whether vaginally or surgically) will help kick start the release of the hormones that are involved in the production of breast milk – on paper everything has been designed biologically to work out perfectly.
 Except it doesn’t always go to plan.